 OpenVMS and its partners offer a wide selection of tools to meet diverse system management needs.
-Table 1-1 describes the Compaq products available for cluster management and indicates whether each is supplied with the operating system or is an optional product.
-Table 1-2 describes some of the most important utilities and tools produced by OpenVMS partners for managing an OpenVMS Cluster configuration.
+Table 1-2 describes the HP products available for cluster management and indicates whether each is supplied with the operating system or is an optional product, which is purchased separately.
+For information about OpenVMS Partners and the tools they provide, see the OpenVMS System Management website: